luryus/json-url-shortener/README.md

-json-url-shorter
+json-url-shortener
 ================
-Json-url-shorter is a simple url shorter written in TypeScript and node, which reads the short urls from a json file.
+Json-url-shortener is a simple url shortener written in TypeScript and node, which reads the short urls from a json file.

 Usage